Criminal Record (TV series): Production

 It was announced in June 2022 that Apple TV+ had ordered the series, which had begun production in London, with Peter Capaldi and Cush Jumbo starring.
 Paul Rutman was announced as writer, while Jim Loach and Shaun James Grant were named as directors.
 Additional casting was revealed in August 2022.

 In February 2024, it was reported that a second series was in the works.
 An official renewal was announced on 22 August.
-Filming for season 2 took place at The Wharf Studios in London for soundstage filming along with central London filming locations.
-The shoot took 22-weeks and wrapped on 20 June 2025.
+Filming for the second series took place at the Wharf Studios in London for soundstage filming along with central London filming locations.
+The shoot took 22 weeks and concluded on 20 June 2025.

+On 28 January 2026, Dustin Demri-Burns, Luke Pasqualino, Luther Ford, Lyndsey Marshal, and Peter Sullivan were announced to have joined the cast for the second series.

 Release

-The first two episodes of the eight-part series premiered on 10 January 2024 on Apple TV+.
+The first two episodes of the first series premiered on 10 January 2024 on Apple TV+.

+The second series premiered on 22 April 2026, followed by weekly releases until the series finale on 10 June 2026.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, 90% of 50 critics' reviews are positive with an average rating of 7.8/10; the website's critics consensus reads, "With the formidable pairing of Cush Jumbo and Peter Capaldi providing a scintillating focal point, Criminal Record is a mystery that only gets more intriguing as it unfolds."
+On the review aggregator Rotten Tomatoes, the first series holds a 90% approval rating, with an average of 7.8/10, based on 49 critic reviews.
+The website's critics consensus reads, "With the formidable pairing of Cush Jumbo and Peter Capaldi providing a scintillating focal point, Criminal Record is a mystery that only gets more intriguing as it unfolds."
 On Metacritic, the series has a weighted average score of 74 out of 100 based on 20 critics, indicating "generally favorable" reviews.

+The second series has an 92% approval rating on Rotten Tomatoes based on 12 reviews.
+The website's critical consensus reads, "A darker and more expansive chapter, Criminal Record season 2 trades mystery for moral complexity without losing the tension that made the series stand out."